Isw200/Apple-Weather-App-Clone---SwiftUI-iOS/README.md

    ```
 2. Open `WeatherAppPro.xcodeproj` in Xcode.
 3. Replace the OpenWeatherMap API key in `Shared > Constants > ApiEndPoints` under `apiKey`.
+   *Ensure you have subscribed to OpenWeatherMap's **One Call API 3.0** to access the necessary weather data.*
-4. Download and insert the `GoogleService-Info.plist` file into the `Firebase` folder in WeatherAppPro.
+5. Download and insert the `GoogleService-Info.plist` file into the `Firebase` folder in WeatherAppPro.
-5. Add the app icon to your Xcode project by dragging it into the asset catalog.
+6. Add the app icon to your Xcode project by dragging it into the asset catalog.
-6. Run the project on an iOS simulator or connected device.
+7. Run the project on an iOS simulator or connected device.

 ---